| |

 Instructions

-1. Pour the vanilla Premier Protein shake into the Ninja Creami pint container, add the dry pudding mix and vanilla.
+1. Pour the vanilla Premier Protein shake into the Ninja Creami pint container, then add the dry pudding mix and vanilla.
 Blend well.

 2. Place the container on a flat, even surface in your freezer and freeze for 24 hours or until solid.